 No alcoholic beverages may be served or consumed in any work area of the Institute at any time, except in Institute dining areas or at official Institute functions when expressly authorized by a member of the Faculty Council or the Administrative Council.
 All student events with alcohol must be registered through the Residence and Campus Activities Office.
 All non-student events with alcohol must be registered through the Conference Services Office.

 Violations of this policy may be grounds for serious disciplinary action, up to and including discharge.
-(See Section 3.3.3 Corrective Action and Section 6.4 Discharge; see also Section 3.8, Institute Personal Assistance Program.)
+(See Section 3.3.3 Corrective Action and Section 6.4 Discharge; see also Section 3.8, Institute Employee Assistance Program.)

 The unlawful use, manufacture, distribution, dispensation, sale, or possession of any illegal drug is prohibited in any work area of the Institute at any time.
 Violations of this policy may be grounds for serious disciplinary action, up to and including discharge.
 (See Section 3.3.3 Corrective Action and Section 6.4 Discharge.)